sdiehl/wiwinwlh/tutorial.md

 inc = add 1
 ```

-In addition to named functions Haskell also has "anonymous" lambda functions
+In addition to named functions Haskell also has anonymous lambda functions
 denoted with a backslash.
-The following functions:
+For example the identity function:

 ```haskell
 id x = x